SELLAS: Why The Bear Case Might Not Hold Up

 Second, the geographic composition of the trial matters.
 REGAL enrolled 126 patients across approximately 110 sites.
 The trial launched in 2020 with sites in the U.S. and Europe only; Asian sites in India and China were added later, with China endorsed by the IDMC in April 2023, relatively late in the enrollment period.
 Among the European countries, the trial included sites in France, Germany, Greece, Hungary, Poland, and Serbia.
 SELLAS has stated that the U.S., Greece, and India were the top three enrolling countries, and Dr. Panagiotis Tsirigotis at the National and Kapodistrian University of Athens has been identified as the investigator who enrolled the highest number of patients in the study.
 Critically, study sites in the U.S. and Europe accounted for approximately 75% of patients enrolled, with the U.S. representing the single highest enrolling country.
 The remaining roughly 25% came from India and China.

 Now consider venetoclax access across these geographies.
 In the United States, off-label use of oncology drugs is relatively common, and insurance coverage for off-label cancer treatments is more flexible than in most other countries.
-American investigators in the trial could plausibly prescribe venetoclax to their BAT patients.
+Some American investigators in the trial could plausibly prescribe venetoclax to their BAT patients.

 But what about patients enrolled outside the U.S.?
 In India, venetoclax access remains limited and costly for indications beyond its approved label.
 Indian patients can only obtain it through cumbersome channels at substantial expense.
 For an off-label maintenance indication without guideline support, the probability of Indian BAT patients receiving venetoclax is very low.
 Greece, one of the trial's top three enrolling countries and home to the single highest-enrolling investigator, has well-documented constraints on oncology drug spending following years of austerity.
 Off-label venetoclax maintenance in CR2 is extremely unlikely to be reimbursed there.
 In Poland, venetoclax reimbursement is restricted even for certain approved indications.
 The bar for off-label AML maintenance reimbursement would be even higher.
 Hungary has some of the most stringent population restrictions for venetoclax access in Europe, even for approved indications.
 Serbia has limited oncology drug access overall.
 Germany and France offer the strongest healthcare systems among the European participants, and off-label venetoclax use is more plausible at their academic centers, but still not guaranteed for a CR2 maintenance indication that lacks any guideline recommendation.